 Collecting samples of volcanic ash and making observations can be very simple.
 The best places to look for ash are on your car’s windscreen, plant leaves or any clean surface off the ground.

-You can collect a sample following the simple method below or others described in the video.
-Once you have collected your sample, you can upload your measurements using the myVolcano app.
+You can collect a volcanic ash sample following our simple method or others described in the video.
+Once you have collected your sample, you can upload your measurements and observations using the myVolcano app.
 If you haven’t got the app, don’t worry; you can simply collect a sample and send it along with your observations to BGS Edinburgh or use this website.

 What you will need:

-Open the book, stick the end of the tape to the edge of the page, close the book and role the tape around the book (sticky side out).
+- Open the book, stick the end of the tape to the edge of the page, close the book and roll the tape around the book sticky side out.
 Cut the tape and stick the end to another page of the book.

-When you have finished collecting ash, put the sheet white paper over the tape and press it down onto the sample
+- When you have finished collecting ash, put the sheet of white paper over the tape and press it down onto the sample.

 If you’re using the myVolcano app:

-Slide the 'collect Ash Sample' to green and in the 'Measurements' section record any measurements you made including the start date & time and the end date & time of ash collection
+- Slide the ‘Collect ash sample’ to green and in the ‘Measurements’ section record any measurements you made including the start date and time, and the end date and time, of ash collection.

-Add your email address on the paper if you would like to find out what we learned from the samples
+- Add your email address on the paper if you would like to find out what we learned from your sample.

-Cut the tape at either end of the piece of paper, place in an envelope and send to BGS Edinburgh (address below)
+- Cut the tape at either end of the piece of paper, place it in an envelope and send it to BGS Edinburgh.

 If you’re not using the myVolcano app:

-Label the paper with your town, postcode, and the start date & time and end date & time of ash collection.
+- Label the paper with your town, postcode, the start date and time and end date and time of your ash collection.

-Add your email address if you would like to find out what we learned from the samples.
+- Add your email address if you would like to find out what we learned from your sample.

-Cut the tape at either end of the piece of paper and send to BGS Edinburgh
+- Cut the tape at either end of the piece of paper and send it to BGS Edinburgh.

 *insert volcano name* ash sample